 9. Avoid petty cash.
 It's hard to track, and almost everything can be purchased with a check or credit card.

 10. Consider making your PTA budget and ledger available on your school or PTA website.
 While you may not have to share every bank statement and transaction on your PTA website, having easy access to account history is helpful for everyone involved.

-Last but not least, if you suspect that there is theft taking place within your school PTA, contact your state PTA for recommendations on steps.
+Last but not least, if you suspect theft within your school PTA, contact your state PTA for recommendations on steps.
 If you are a PTO, raise it with the board and take action immediately.
-Hopefully these tips help your organization.
-If you want to hear more details about the above, check out our Multipurpose Room podcast episode on this topic.
+Hopefully, these tips help your organization.
+If you want more details about the above, check out our Multipurpose Room podcast.
 If you have other ideas, we would love to hear them.
-Reach out at email@example.com.
+Reach out at firstname.lastname@example.org.